THU-DSP-LAB/ventus-gpgpu-verilog/README.md

 ```shell
 make run-vcs
 ```
-- the tb will print the comparison result between software and hardware,`pass` or `fail`
+- the testbench will print the comparison result between software and hardware,`pass` or `fail`

 ## Acknowledgement